Statistical matching and subclassification with a continuous dose: characterization, algorithm, and application to a health outcomes study: Additional design considerations

 With a binary treatment, there is a distance between each treated unit and each control unit, and this distance unequivocally measures the closeness of the treated and control units in their observed covariates.
-With a continuous or many-leveled treatment/encouragement dose, homogeneity in observed covariates is still an important aspect; however, distances in this case may further take into account the treatment/encouragement dose in order to design matched sets that are homogeneous in observed covariates \emph{and} well-separated in their treatment/encouragement doses (\citealp{lu2001matching}).
+With a continuous or many-level treatment/encouragement dose, homogeneity in observed covariates is still an important aspect; however, distances in this case may further take into account the treatment/encouragement dose in order to design matched sets that are homogeneous in observed covariates \emph{and} well-separated in their exposure doses (\citealp{lu2001matching}).

-This is in particular relevant in instrumental variable studies with a continuous encouragement dose (i.e., a continuous instrumental variable).
+This is in particular relevant in our TEE/CABG application with an IV-defined continuous exposure.
 It is widely acknowledged that confidence intervals obtained from weak instruments are often excessively long and non-informative (\citealp{imbens2005robust}).
-On the other hand, a large encouragement dose would typically create stronger incentives for units to accept the treatment, increase the compliance rate, and eventually render the statistical inference substantially more powerful (\citealp{baiocchi2010building, heng2019instrumental, zhang2020bridging}).
+A large encouragement dose, on the other hand, would typically create stronger incentives for units to accept the treatment, increase the compliance rate, and eventually render the statistical inference substantially more powerful (\citealp{baiocchi2010building, heng2019instrumental, zhang2020bridging}).
 For instance, \citet{heng2019instrumental} derived the asymptotic relative efficiency (ARE) of some commonly-used test statistics when testing the same proportional treatment effect model (\citealp{small2008war}) with two instrumental variables of different strengths.
 They found that for a weaker IV with compliance rate $\iota_{1}$ to achieve the same efficiency as a stronger IV with compliance rate $\iota_{2}$ $(\iota_2 \geq \iota_1)$, the weaker IV needs to have a sample size $(\iota_2/\iota_1)^2$ times larger than that of a stronger IV.
-Analytic results of this kind provide incentives to separate treatment/encouragement doses in the design stage of an observational study.
+Analytic results of this kind provide incentives to separate exposure doses in the design stage.